shihyuntang/mywebsite-hugo-/content/tutorials/astro-stat/1-4 Difference between MCMC and NS.md

    \mathcal{P}(\theta_i \mid x) = \frac{w_i}{\mathcal{Z}} = \frac{w_i}{\sum_i w_i}.
 $$

 That’s it — the dead points (with the right weights) become your posterior samples.
+>Or, the importance weight tells you how much each dead point matters to the posterior.
+Low-likelihood points matter little.
+Tiny-volume points matter little. soPoints in the middle matter most.

 ---